26 February, 2019

 - creating internal systems.

 Busy bees, aren’t they?
-Now you can see how much work it actually takes to make customers happy and satisfied with the final product.
+Now you can see how much work of a QA engineer it actually takes to make customers happy and satisfied with the final product.

 Not all heroes wear capes